This blog post will discuss the penalties for leaving the scene of an accident and what you should do if you are the victim of a hit-and-run.

 Penalties for hit and run in Georgia

-The penalty for get caught and charged with hit-and-run in Georgia greatly depend upon the severity of the accident.
-If it is a single car accident that resulted in property damage to the corner of a building, light post or fire hydrant, for example, misdemeanor charges are possible, but unlikely.
+The penalty for getting caught and charged with hit-and-run in Georgia greatly depends upon the severity of the accident.
+If it is a single-car accident that resulted in property damage to the corner of a building, light post, or fire hydrant, for example, misdemeanor charges are possible, but unlikely.
 Even if no criminal charge is filed, the traffic ticket and fine will be serious and restitution for damage repairs will likely be included.
-The driver will likely be punished with a license revocation, as well.
+The driver will likely be punished with license revocation, as well.

-For an accident involving another vehicle, without injurues, leaving the scene will likely result in misdemeanor charges, with up to a $1,000 fine and possible jail time up to one year.
+An accident involving another vehicle, without injuries, leaving the scene will likely result in misdemeanor charges, with up to a $1,000 fine and possible jail time up to one year.
 Certainly expect a revocation of driving privileges for six months or more as part of the penalty.

 In the event of an accident with injuries or death, the hit-and-run driver may face felony charges.

 After a hit-and-run accident, you will be filing a claim for property and injury damages against your own personal injury protection (PIP) coverage.

 The more information you can provide the police, the better chance they will find the driver to hold him or her accountable.
 Here are some recommended steps to take: